Extracellular vesicle: Plasma membrane origin

-Exosomes (endosomal origin)
+Endosomal origin

 Exosome biogenesis begins with pinching off of endosomal invaginations into the multivesicular body (MVB), forming intraluminal vesicles (ILVs).
 If the MVB fuses with the plasma membrane, the ILVs are released as "exosomes."
-The first publication to use the term "exosome" for EVs presented it as a synonym for “micro-vesicle.”
+The first publication to use the term "exosome" for EVs presented it as a synonym for "micro-vesicle."
 The term has also been used for EVs within specific size ranges, EVs separated using specific methods, or even all EVs.

 Apoptotic bodies

 Apoptotic bodies are EVs that are released by dying cells undergoing apoptosis.
 Since apoptotic cells tend to display phosphatidylserine (PS) in the outer bilayer of the cell membrane, apoptotic bodies tend to externalize PS, although other EVs may also do so.
 Apoptotic bodies may be quite large (microns in diameter) but may also measure in the submicron range.

 Large oncosomes

 In addition to the very large EVs released during apoptosis, micron-sized EVs may be produced by cancer cells, neurons, and other cells.
-When produced by cancer cells, these particles are termed “large oncosomes” and may reach 20 microns or more in diameter.
+When produced by cancer cells, these particles are termed "large oncosomes" and may reach 20 microns or more in diameter.
 Large oncosomes can attain sizes comparable to individual cells, but they do not contain full nuclei.
 They have been shown to contribute to metastasis in a mouse model and a human fibroblast cell culture model of prostate cancer.
 Cellular internalization of large oncosomes can reprogram non-neoplastic brain cells to divide and migrate in primary tissue culture, and higher numbers of large oncosomes isolated from blood samples from glioblastoma patients were correlated with more advanced disease progression.